 Every year the college Board of Trustees members attend trainings, such as Asia Pacific Association of Fiduciary Studies (APAFS) and annual trainings for community colleges board of trustees.
 Administrators attend annual meetings and trainings sponsored by the Pacific Post-Secondary Education Consortium and conferences sponsored by ACCJC-WASC such as Academic Resource Conferences (ARC) and Strengthening Student Successes (SSS).
 In 2014 the college Dean of Academic Affairs had an opportunity to attend a Pacific Leadership Training at the University of Hawaii-Manoa for three months.
 The Institutional researcher attends the Annual Association for Institutional Research (AIR) Forum.
-These trainings allow the college institutional researcher to obtain the updated requirements of the U.S. Department of Education for institutional reports.
+These trainings allow the college institutional reports.
 In March 2015, deans, directors, faculty and staff attended an emergency management training workshop in Guam.
 [3.26]